williamfedele/Roboprof/README.md

   ```

 #### Upload TTL Files to SPARQL Database
-- Confirm that the Fuseki server is active at localhost:3030.
+- Confirm that the Fuseki server is active at localhost:3030, and that you have the file output/turtles.ttl
 - Execute:
   ```
   python main.py setup_database
   ```

-#### Running Multiple Tasks
-- If ttl files are pre-generated, you can run:
+  or simply:
   ```
-  python main.py fuseki-server setup_database
+  python main.py
   ```

 ### Development Guidelines